labhinavvarmaa/independentstudy/README.md

 All in all, it was a journey through web pages, tools, and data, and now we've got the insights neatly laid out for review.

+## Evaluation of the web pages for the Axe dev Tool for 22 catogries with the multiplae websites.

+In this task we started to make dowloade and organise axc dev tool jason report from the the wayback machine archive . for this task we have to do generate around 25000 jason files we currently have done 10,000 reports .